rostools/r-cubed-intro/paper.md

 learners for every instructor/helper provided the smoothest experience during the workshop.

-Course participants were mostly PhD and post-doctoral researchers in the field of diabetes, most of whom were beginners in terms of their exposure to R and understanding of reproducibility.
-Participants were grouped into clusters of four to five people, in order to facilitate the group assignment work later in the course.
+Workshop participants were mostly PhD and post-doctoral researchers in the field of diabetes, most of whom were beginners in terms of their exposure to R and understanding of reproducibility.
+Participants were grouped into clusters of four to five people, in order to facilitate the group assignment work later in the workshop.
 Participants were instructed to use sticky notes placed at the top of their laptop screens to indicate whether they had either successfully completed the task or were needing further support to troubleshoot a problem (as done by Carpentries workshops REF).

-After each day, participants gave feedback on the structure and content of the course through a survey.
+After each day, participants gave feedback on the structure and content of the workshop through a survey.
 This feedback has been used to improve on and enhance the `r-cubed` learning module, ensuring it gets better structured, continues to be relevant, and is beginner-friendly.
 The anonymous feedback is collected and saved in the repository for use in our efforts to improve the learning module.

-- Other issues that arose during this course were installation if Rpackages on computers controled by regional institutions, e.g. hospitals.
+- Other issues that arose during this workshop were installation if Rpackages on computers controled by regional institutions, e.g. hospitals.
 Ways to cconquer such issues have been described in Appendix A2 and can be used in other scenarioes.

 - The helpers and instructors were not pure R experts (it is though recommened to have at least one (Luke!)).
-This created a special athmosphere during the course, and it set the standard and tone during the course which created a work-friendly environment.
+This created a special athmosphere during the workshop, and it set the standard and tone during the workshop which created a work-friendly environment.

 (Description of previous self-guided use?)